Markkop/nft-marketplace/README.md

 _\* They're usually caused by incorrect contract addresses and wrong default gas values_

+# Wishlist

+- Refactor frontend code to accept other networks besides Mumbai
+- Lazyload for NFTs images and metadata
+- Add support for custom ERC20 tokens as payment (started on [#2](https://github.com/Markkop/nft-marketplace/pull/2))

 # Troubleshooting

 ## Mumbai marketplace setup command is breaking with a 'estimate gas failed' error